 You know how much money, time and effort you have put into your business over the years, so it seems fair to value the business based on these metrics.
-It may sound harsh, but an investor isn’t particularly interested in how much time and money you’ve sunk into your business when looking to determine its value.
+It may sound harsh, but an investor isn’t particularly interested in how much time and money you’ve sunk into your business when looking to determine its market value.
 These are seen as necessary to create a viable entity worthy of investment.
-What your investor is interested in are the future earnings and potential cash flow.
+What your investor is interested in are the future profits and potential cash flow.

 How do investors value your business?

 Some professionals use historical financial data to project how your business will perform in the future.
 This has limitations when trying to understand the fair value of the business as its present and future form could differ vastly from the past with regard to operations, finances and performance.
 A number of factors could change such as: